OWASP/CheatSheetSeries/cheatsheets/Key_Management_Cheat_Sheet.md

 ## Cryptographic Key Management Libraries

-Use only reputable crypto libraries that are well maintained and updated, as well as tested and validated by 3rd party organizations (e.g., `NIST`/`FIPS`)
+Use only reputable crypto libraries that are well maintained and updated, as well as tested and validated by third-party organizations (e.g., `NIST`/`FIPS`)

 ## Documentation